dr-matt-smith/php-symfony3-book/00_content/part01/chapter02.md

     /app/Resources/views
 ```

+Delete everything in this directory (more of that default homepage stuff that we get with a new Symfony project).
+We'll create our own Twig templates from scratch in this location next.

 Figure \ref{views_dir} shows the 2 templates we are about to create in this location.

 ![Location of Twig templates. \label{views_dir}](./03_figures/introduction/3_view_location_sm.png)